Updated Jan 2023

 Safety & Security

 The very first action you should take with a child's PC after first boot is making sure it is secure.
 There are plenty of free applications that will be sufficient, and there are also some paid options for advanced monitoring & safety, too.
-Windows 10 and 11 both come with built-in firewalls and security software, so it starts there.
+Your free Microsoft 365 account also allows you to handle Family Safety settings - and Windows 10 and 11 both come with built-in firewalls and security software, so it starts there.

 Getting started with Microsoft Defender is very simple.
 As of May 2020, Defender is now built-in and free for Windows 10 users, and ships with Windows 11.
 There are paid antiviruses out there, sure, but Microsoft Defender has proven to be one of the most secure and regularly updates with new virus definitions to keep PCs safe.
 Security watchdog, AV-Test, ranks Microsoft Defender with the highest possible marks for protection, performance and usability in their stringent tests that cover twenty one free and paid security tools.